knowdigital/govuk-design-history/app/posts/2021-02-04-DfE-first-registration--v1.md

 date: 2021-01-12
 ---

+This is the first sketch of a registation journey option that starts with the DfE, users enter their TRN details, create an account and then are handed over to the relevant provider.

 ## User needs

 <b>As a teacher </b>
-I need to register interest and apply for an NPQ course at my chosen provider<br /><br />
+I need to register interest and apply for an NPQ course at my chosen provider<br />
 <b>As a teacher </b>
 I need to provide the correct data about myself in the application form (TRN, DOB, Names)